raihanalam/documentation/content/applications/productivity/studio/pdf_reports.rst

    You can set an element's width by selecting it and going to the :guilabel:`Options` tab if you do not want it to use the full width.

-- :guilabel:`Text`: used to add any text using a small font size by default.
+- :guilabel:`Text`: add any text using small font size by default.

-- :guilabel:`Title Block`: used to add any text using a larger font size by default.
+- :guilabel:`Title Block`: add any text using larger font size by default.

-- :guilabel:`Image`: used to add an image.
+- :guilabel:`Image`: add an image.
 You can either upload one from your device, add one from an URL, or select one already existing on your database.

-- :guilabel:`Field`: used to dynamically add a field's value.
+- :guilabel:`Field`: dynamically add a field's value.

-- :guilabel:`Field & Label`: used to dynamically add a field's value and label.
+- :guilabel:`Field & Label`: to dynamically add a field's value and label.

-- :guilabel:`Address Block`: used to to dynamically add the values, if any, of a contact's: *Name*, *Address*, *Phone*, *Mobile*, and *Email*.
+- :guilabel:`Address Block`: to dynamically add the values, if any, of a contact's: *Name*, *Address*, *Phone*, *Mobile*, and *Email*.

   .. image:: pdf_reports/address-block.png